Bropell/Asthma_Analysis_in_California_Counties/README.md

 	- Filled in missing values from 2015-2016 years with values form 2017- 2018.

-	- Replaced Asthma Prevelance column with Target values which assigned 1 (above) or 0 (below) for if they were above the 8.8% state average prevelance.
+	- Replaced Asthma Prevelance column with Target values which assigned 1 (True) or 0 (False) for if they were above the 8.8% state average prevelance.

 	- Imported the data base to SQL and joined on the "County" column.